 The White House has released a summary of Trump’s call with Ukrainian president Volodymyr Zelensky, which leaves no doubt that he asked a foreign government to investigate a domestic political opponent (which is illegal).
 Yet only 40 percent of Republicans believe this is what happened.

 In a letter to The New York Review of Books, a Spanish economist and historian, Gabriel Tortella, writes that a million Catalans took to the streets of Barcelona after the 2017 referendum to demonstrate for unity with Spain.
 This never happened.
 At best, according to local police, tens of thousands of people turned out.
 But this demonstration was reported widely in the Madrid-based media, which tend to downplay much larger protests for independence.

-At their peak, annual demonstrations for Catalan independence draw more than a million people to Barcelona (out of a Catalan population of 7.5 million).
+At their peak, annual demonstrations for Catalan independence drew more than a million people to Barcelona (out of a Catalan population of 7.5 million).
 This year, attendance was down to perhaps 650,000.
-At least, according to local police figure.
+At least, according to local police.
 Every year, the organizers inflate the number while the Spanish government and the Spanish media go with the lowest possible estimate.

 Supporters of President Trump believe the real scandal is Biden’s corruption, even though there is no evidence of it.
 But that is what they hear from Trump-friendly media.